arrow down icon Bottom header curve

 4. Editing and Revising: Finally, students edit and revise their writing.
 This includes checking for spelling and grammar errors, as well as making revisions to improve the overall structure and clarity of their writing.

-By using the Ready, Steady, Write structure, schools can provide a consistent approach to reading and writing development throughout the school.
+By using this structure, we provide a consistent approach to reading and writing development throughout the school.
 This ensures that students feel supported as they move through different courses and helps to promote a love of reading and writing among students.

 Ensuring Good Progress